tpluscode/bafu_ubd/doc/ld-mapping.md

 In the `rr:objectMap` we define again a predicate called `rr:template` which ends up as an URI in the data.
 We used the same principle to create a subject URI before.
 Use the column name as a variable again, in our case `station_id`.

-### Data Cube Metadata

-Once all mappings are done we just need to define some metadata using the Data Cube vocabulary.
-We do that by maintaining one file per dataset which defines all the necessary metadata in one place.
-See [UBD28](https://github.com/lindas-uc/bafu_ubd/blob/master/input/meta/ubd28/qb.ttl) for a complete example.

-Requirements:

-* We need one `qb:DataSet` definition which points to everything else.
-This definition can contain comments & labels in multiple languages so users can easily find what they need.
-* In the `qb:DataStructureDefinition` we define all so-called components as `qb:dimension`, `qb:attribute` or `qb:measure`.
-Please refer to the Data Cube documentation for details.
-Note that the URIs for these components are the one we defined above in the mapping.
-* We also assign an order to the components by using the `qb:order` predicate.
-Lower value means higher order.
-* For each component we need to add additional metadata so they become more accessible for users.
-The more labels in multiple languages we add, the easier it becomes for the user to understand what this column is about.